benfalk/blog/source/_posts/2015-06-29-code-the-hidden-language-of-hardware-and-software.markdown

 Another great thing I love about this book is the history.
 It explains why a byte is 8 bits, where some of the first computers were used, and how they moved from a mechanical to solid integrated circuits.
-Reading this book has me book marking and wanted to read more into the history that happened with IBM and Bell Labs, Xerox, Intel, and a whole other myriad of players from the fifties to about the late eighties.
+Reading this book has me book marking and wanting to read more into the history that happened with IBM, Bell Labs, Xerox, Intel, and a whole other myriad of players from the fifties to about the late eighties.

+I recommend this book to any developer who wants a deeper knowledge of how their software is working on the "metal."
+It does a fantastic job of quickly covering in 400 pages the overall basics of computer science.